 The great thing about competition is it drives innovation.
 But when a company tries to one-up its competitor, it's not always with something brand new.
 Sometimes, one party will draw heavy inspiration from the other — but hey, it's still all good, because the consumers benefit either way.

 Some of the best new additions in iOS 12 almost seem like they were created in direct response to features Google added to Android.
-Two of these features were announced at WWDC right on the heels of Google announcing something strikingly similar at last month's I/O. We're not complaining, though, both companies copy each other left and right.
+Two of these features were announced at WWDC right on the heels of Google announcing something strikingly similar a month before at I/O. We're not complaining, though, both companies copy each other left and right.
 These are just the latest features in an ongoing tit-for-tat.

-iOS 12 has a slew of new features to help curb your smartphone addiction.
-Dubbed Digital Health, these features accomplish their goal by minimizing distractions from notifications, automatically engaging Do Not Disturb mode, and even showing you a graph of your app usage to help you see where all your time went.
+IOS 12 has a slew of new features to help curb your smartphone addiction.
+Dubbed Digital Health, these features accomplish their goal by minimizing distractions from notifications, automatically engaging Do Not Disturb mode, showing you a graph of your app usage, and even locking you out of apps after a set period of time.

-If that sounds familiar, it's because Google announced almost the same exact set of features for Android P last month.
-Google calls theirs Digital Wellbeing, and though the features aren't present in the current Android P beta, they're expected to roll out this week with the DP3 release.
+If that sounds familiar, it's because Google announced almost the same exact set of features for Android Pie a month before Apple did.
+Google calls theirs Digital Wellbeing, and though there are a few minor discrepancies between their implementation and Apple's, it's a nearly identical feature overall.

 There's almost no way the two companies came up with these features independently.
 But that doesn't mean Apple ripped off Google — it could've happened in reverse.
-These features surely took months to develop, so if someone stole someone else's idea, it probably happened months ago.
+These features surely took months to develop, so if someone stole someone else's idea, it probably happened months before they were officially announced.

 In the quest to help you get off your phone, both companies have improved the Do Not Disturb functionality on their operating systems.

-FaceTime now lets you video chat with more than one person at a time in iOS 12.
+FaceTime now lets you video chat with up to 32 people at a time in iOS 12.
 This is definitely a welcome addition considering the overall quality of experience FaceTime offers, but it's a bit overdue.
-On the Android side of things, Hangouts used to be the default video calling service, and it always had group video calls.
+On the Android side of things, Hangouts used to be the default video calling service, and it always had group video calls with up to 50 participants.

 - Don't Miss: How Group Calls work in FaceTime on iOS 12